lilyhe123/lilyhe123.github.io/content/posts/create-a-new-theme.md

 ---
-date: "2025-03-15"
+date: "2025-04-25"
 title: "Create a New Theme"
-summary: "Introduction about creating a new theme in Hugo."
+summary: "Repost: Introduction about creating a new theme in Hugo."
 description: "Introduction about creating a new theme in Hugo."
-tags: ["tech", "web"]
+tags: ["web"]
 categories:
 showtoc: true
 readTime: true